From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions

 In Fig.~\ref{fig:local_noise_compare} we plot the QFI, as a function of time, in the noiseless case (upper panel) and in the presence of local noise (lower panel).
-Each color corresponds to a different value of $N$, while the dashed line corresponds to the non-interacting case (i.e. $H_C = 0$), and the full line to the interacting case.
+Each color corresponds to a different value of $N$, while the dashed line corresponds to the non-interacting case (i.e. $H_C = 0$), and the solid line to the interacting case.

-As we expected, in the noiseless case (upper panel) the interacting case outperforms the non-interacting case, and the advantage visibly scales with $N$ (there is hardly any advantage for $N=3$, while it is quite pronounced for $N=9$).
+As we expected, in the noiseless case (upper panel) the interacting case outperforms the noninteracting case, and the advantage visibly scales with $N$ (there is hardly any advantage for $N=3$, while it is quite pronounced for $N=9$).

 In the presence of noise (lower panel) the QFI does not increase indefinitely with time, but it saturates to a final value.
-Interestingly, such final value is enhanced by the interaction, and the advantage increases also in this case with $N$.
+Interestingly, such a final value is enhanced by the interaction, and the advantage increases also in this case with $N$.

-In Fig.~\ref{fig:local_noise_int_advantage} we plot $\mathcal{F}_{\text{adv.}}$, defined as the ratio between the QFI in the interacting and non-interacting case.
+In Fig.~\ref{fig:local_noise_int_advantage} we plot $\mathcal{F}_{\text{adv.}}$, defined as the ratio between the QFI in the interacting and noninteracting casea.
 As we can see, the advantage enabled by the interaction scales with $N$, and here we display values up to $N=17$.

 As clearly visible in Figs.~\ref{fig:local_noise_compare} and \ref{fig:local_noise_int_advantage}, the QFI saturates to a finite value for large times.
-In Fig.~\ref{fig:local_noise_n_scaling} we plot such ``asymptotic'' value of the QFI as a function of $N$.
+In Fig.~\ref{fig:local_noise_n_scaling} we plot such an ``asymptotic'' value of the QFI as a function of $N$.
+Guiding dashed lines differentiate the scalings of the plotted points, with $N$, $N^{5/4}$, and $N^{3/2}$ shown as visual references.
+As observed, the asymptotic QFI scales superlinearly with $N$.
 As we can see, the asymptotic QFI scales superlinearly in $N$.